SmartAdvisorOnline

 If you need policy controls, access rules, or multiple endpoints, read: VPN for small business and site‑to‑site VPN.

-If you want the most “set it and forget it” protection for Germany — especially for high‑risk activities — I’d lean toward the option that gives you the most confidence in kill switch behavior and leak prevention on your devices.
+If you want the most “set it and forget it” protection for Germany - especially for high‑risk activities - I’d lean toward the option that gives you the most confidence in kill switch behaviour and leak prevention on your devices.
 If you’re covering many devices (TV, phones, laptops) and want maximum flexibility, the other one can be the more comfortable daily driver.
-(Kurz: Sicherheit vs Flexibilität — entscheide nach deinem Setup.)
+(Kurz: Sicherheit vs Flexibilität - entscheide nach deinem Setup.)

 Denys Shchur